 You will have a parathyroidectomy if your work up shows elevated calcium due to a parathyroid adenoma or hyperplasia of the parathyroid glands.
 These studies include ultrasounds, labs, nuclear scans, and a 4D CT prior to parathyroidectomy.
 Patients are not to take aspirin, Advil, or anticoagulants 10 days before parathyroidectomy.
 This surgery will be coordinated with your physician or cardiologist.
 A possible stress test or EKG might also be needed.

-On the day of surgery, you will arrive at St. Luke's and receive general anesthesia.
+On the day of surgery, you will arrive at CHI St. Luke's Health and receive general anesthesia.
 This procedure may be done as an inpatient or outpatient.

 Follow up includes a visit to your physician for the removal or sutures and drain, if needed.
 Patients are not to exercise for two to three weeks, except for walking.
 Keep the site dry until told by your physician it is acceptable to get wet.
 Returning to work varies for each patient but is usually about one week.
 Parathyroidectomys may also be done minimally invasively.